Welcome to the Rachleff Scholars website!

 Rachleff Scholars is an undergraduate research program in the School of Engineering and Applied

 This program seeks to promote engineering research, professionalism, and community.

 Note: This is a temporary website!
-Two motivated Rachleff Scholars are currently working on adding features to the site, including a list of students, their projects, and a photo gallery.
+We are currently working on adding features to the site, including our events, a list of students, their projects, and a photo gallery.
 Stay tuned!